anconprotocol/ancon-nft-bridge-dapp/README.md

 npm install
 npm run dev
 ```
-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result

 ## environment variables
 ### create a `.env.local` file a the root level and add the following: